Change Data Capture — Debezium, Outbox Pattern, Snapshot+Stream

 In-depth research material

-- Schema Registry — Avro compatibility
+- Schema Registry — Avro / Protobuf compatibility rules — how schema evolution actually works in production CDC.

 LeetCode — Event Emitter